 - Dissolution, deadlock and other claims arising out of "business divorce"

 Court Specific Management

-Our lawyers are listed in Chambers USA, Benchmark Litigation, Best Lawyers®, and Delaware Super Lawyers® for their litigation skills, particularly in the Court of Chancery.
+Our lawyers are listed in Chambers USA and Best Lawyers for their litigation skills, particularly in the Court of Chancery.

 Our attorneys have experience in litigating significant corporate decisions in the Delaware Supreme Court and Court of Chancery, representing stockholders, directors, and corporations.

 Delaware Business Litigation Report

 Morris James maintains the Delaware Business Litigation Report, a blog featuring summaries and analysis of Delaware business litigation.
 To subscribe to our report, click here.

 Upheld in the Delaware Supreme Court the Court of Chancery's post-trial judgment in favor of a board of directors alleged to have violated fiduciary duties in a transaction with a majority stockholder.